octahedron00/Django-YouTube-Downloader/README.md

 ## index

-Providing a link to the downloader page, not necessary.
+Providing a link to the downloader page(via the 'new' page), not necessary.

+## new

+Because the downloading uses a popup view(I can't find any way for multiple-file download from server without this),

+this page will open youtube_downloader by using a popup, so the users can allow popup before downloading.

 ## youtube_downloader

 **Main Page(/)** : Providing links to 4 downloading options.
 (Video/Audio), (One link/Playlist)

+> If some files for download(send from server) are left behind(for more than 3 hours),
+>
+> by checking the database of files and their created time,
+>
+> loading this page also deletes those files.

 **Download a Video(/dv/)** : receiving about the link and the settings.